JKnivesworthy/cameradore64/README.md

 ## Using it

+Here in your browser: (https://jknivesworthy.github.io/cameradore64/cameradore64.html) No install and nothing uploaded.

-Open `cameradore64.html` in a browser.
+Locally: Download and Open `cameradore64.html` in a browser.
 Drag your photos in, choose `.prg` or `.crt`, download.

 Then on the C64: